 - Personal loan: $255

 The new mortgage payment will be $1,500 per month.
-To qualify, you’re gross monthly income will need to be at least $6,320.
+To qualify, your gross monthly income will need to be at least $6,320.

 Quick note: some lenders may require that the debt-to-income ratio be lower, so it’s best to inquire so you know what to expect before applying.

-Assuming you meet the income, debt and down payment criteria, you can borrow up to $294,515 for a single-family home.
-However, this number increases to $679,650 if you’re considering an area with a substantially higher cost of living than normal.
+Assuming you meet the income, debt, and down payment criteria, you can borrow up to $420,680 for a single-family home.
+However, this number increases to $970,800 if you’re considering an area with a substantially higher cost of living than normal.

-Even if the property is below the loan limit, that doesn’t necessarily mean it will qualify.
-For starters, the FHA will order its own appraisal to ensure the property meets their standards and is actually worth what it’s on the market for.
+Even if the property is below the FHA loan limits, that doesn’t necessarily mean it will qualify.
+For starters, the FHA will order its own appraisal to ensure the property meets its standards and is actually worth what it’s on the market for.

-HUD also places restrictions on borrowers to prevent them from engaging in flipping or generating investment income by not allowing investment properties to be purchasing and prohibiting the purchase of a home that was sold within the last 90 days.
+HUD also places restrictions on borrowers to prevent them from engaging in flipping or generating investment income.
+They do not allow the purchase of investment properties.
+They also prohibit the purchase of a home that was sold within the last 90 days.

 You must also certify that the home is for a primary residence and actually reside in it for the first 60 days.